 Techniques and solutions were discussed to improve compliance using best practices that fit smaller staffed operations.

 Future events are planned for Central and South Florida with this same small county focus.

-Future events are in planning for South Florida with this same small county focus.

 The Latest in Process Developments, Legislation, & Technology that effects Compliance Improvement in Courts